Photography: Timmy van Spiegel / Buenos Aires, September 2021

 OC: It is an unfair answer.

 OC: No, it is not a moral question.
-At the beginning of the XNUMXth century, the cinema was an improvement over creative leisure: an improvement in the time related to boredom that the theater proposed and the long social evenings around tiredness.
+At the beginning of the XNUMXth century, the cinema represented an improvement in regard to creative leisure: an improvement in time regarding the boredom that theater and long social evenings around tiredness proposed.
 From the current perspective that proposes to watch a movie online from a cell phone, that episode has no relevance.